image of African Cave beans

 Beka Brown

 Bush/Dry.
 Very Productive.
 Dry seed crop begins in about 90 days.
 Green short rounded pods.
 Plants said to throw of some tendril like growth.
 Described in John Withee's Wanigan bean catalog in the 80's as a Canadian bush variety grown for soup and baking.
-To be grown in 2013.

 image of Berrys Best beans